brillout/goldpage/readme.md

      }
    }
    ~~~

+That's it,
-5. You can now run `npm run dev` and go to the newly created page `/ssr-test`
+you can now run `npm run dev` and go to the newly created page `/ssr-test`.

+Note two things:

 Note that you'll have to replace your current bundling step with `ssr-coin`'s one.